Sure, an e-commerce website can run on shared hosting or WordPress hosting. But you’re looking for something more.

 What type of store can you build with WooCommerce hosting?
 The sky’s the limit.
 Liquid Web’s plans will allow you to build anything from a basic store with a limited number of products to a robust marketplace with thousands of products.

-There are four standard plans available, and plans are scalable to allow you to expand as your business grows.
-If you’re a dropshipper, check out their Dropshipping plan that includes support for AliExpress and over 20 suppliers.
+There are five standard plans available, and plans are scalable to allow you to expand as your business grows.
+If you’re a dropshipper, the Standard plan and up include dropshipping via ShopMaster.

-If you need even greater performance, there are multiple high-performance plans as well, including an Enterprise plan that supports up to 500 concurrent shoppers.
-All plans but the Beginner plan offer unlimited products and orders.
-For Beginner, you can choose either unlimited products or unlimited orders.
+If you need even greater performance, there are multiple high-performance plans as well, including an Enterprise plan that supports up to 10,000 orders per hour.

 Do you already host your e-store on a different platform?
 No problem, as Liquid Web offers free migrations.

 If you’re just starting out, you’ll be happy to know that Liquid Web has your back with 24/7 customer support.
 The company offers live chat, phone, and email support, and quick responses are guaranteed.

 Check out our in-depth review to learn more about Liquid Web hosting.

 Can’t I Just Use Managed WordPress Hosting for My Online Store?

 Liquid Web also offers regular managed WordPress hosting.
 On the surface, it would seem that you can use it to do all the same things as with Managed WooCommerce hosting.
 But once you dig beneath the surface, reality kicks in.